 Here are the teacher pack items for African American Rights During Reconstruction:

-Overview In this experience, students brainstorm what they would do if they were slaves and woke up one day to freedom.
+Overview Students brainstorm what challenges people might face when they become free.
 Then they learn about issues facing freed African Americans, including sharecropping and education.
-Next they examine the rise of the Ku Klux Klan and Black Codes, and they explain how these were forms of extreme bullying.
+Next they examine the rise of the Ku Klux Klan and Black Codes, and they explain how these were forms of extreme violence.
 Finally they read about some of the early African American politicians in Texas.
 If you have access to leveled readers about sharecroppers or other freedmen’s experiences, assign them to the students in parallel to this experience.
 Estimated duration: 35-45 minutes Vocabulary words: Objectives

 Objectives

-The horn he is holding was once used to call slaves in from the fields.
+The horn he is holding was once used to call enslaved people in from the fields.